auth0/docs/articles/multifactor-authentication/send-phone-message-hook-twilio.md

 ## What is Twilio?

 Twilio provides an SMS messaging service which can be used by Auth0 to deliver multi-factor verification via text messages.
-You two APIs for that purpose:
+It provides two different APIs:

   - [Programmable SMS](https://www.twilio.com/sms) is a flexible API designed to fully automate SMS communications.
   - [Verify](https://www.twilio.com/verify) is an API designed to send one-time codes while hides the complexity of SMS delivery.
-If you want to use the Verify API, you need to make sure that the Twilio Verify Service is configured to accept a custom code.
-At the time of writing, you need to contact Twilio support to get it enabled.

 ## Prerequisites